aforward9600/pokemonpalette/README.md

 - Minor quality-of-life improvements outside of battle
   - CUT not needed to get to Lt.
 Surge and Erika (a blocking event replaces the Vermilion shrub)
   - Move relearner and deleter
+  - Slot machine bugs and oversights fixed so now you can actually win big
+  - A pokemon having Pay Day will tip you off to the lucky slot machine and when it's in a special payout mode
+  - An NPC will pay COINS for showing him pokemon as an alternative to slots
   - Nearly all trainers can be rematched just by talking to them a 2nd time after their most recent defeat
   - Due to on-demand rematches, you could do a pseudo-"new game+" by boxing your pkmn and rematching everyone in order
   - All TMs can be repurchased as they are strategically scattered across all the Kanto pokemarts